defano/wyldcard/README.md

 Other...
 ```

-#### The message
+#### The message as a container

 The _message box_ is a floating window containing a single-line editable text field (you can show or hide this window from the "Go" menu).
-Text entered into the message is evaluated as a HyperTalk statement when you press enter and the contents of this field can by read or written as a container.
+Text entered into the message is evaluated as a HyperTalk statement when you press enter, and the contents of this field can be read or written as a container.
 The contents of the message window are addressable in HyperTalk as `[the] message`, `[the] message box` or `[the] message window`.

 For example: